 LaLaurie Mansion, New Orleans

-Nicolas Cage, the most eccentric actor of his generation, bought the house in 2007 for a rumored $3.4 million, having figured "it would be a good place in which to write the great American horror novel".
-He didn’t get too far with the novel and allegedly lost the house to the IRS.
+And because New Orleans history rarely stops at “already dramatic enough,” the mansion later picked up a modern celebrity footnote.
+In 2007, Nicolas Cage, one of the most eccentric Hollywood stars of his generation, bought the house for a rumored $3.4 million, reportedly thinking it might be the perfect place to write the great American horror novel.
+Despite his commitment to atmosphere, Cage didn't get far with the novel and allegedly lost the house after tax troubles with the Internal Revenue Service.

 Download The GPSmyCity App